For more than 90 years, San Francisco Zoo has been entertaining locals and tourists.

 2. While most of the animals live in natural habitats, some of the animals in SFO Zoo are in antiquated cages

 3. There is more to do near the SFO Zoo than the Oakland Zoo.
-After you are done with the SFO Zoo, you can check out the beach, Cliff House area, and the Golden Gate Park.
+After you are done with the SFO Zoo, you can check out the beach, Cliff House area, and Golden Gate Park.

 Our recommendation: San Francisco Zoo is a better option.
 Book tickets!